hector-gomez/npm-test-project/README.md

 npm ERR! invalid: npm-test-package-a@1.0.0 /gh/npm-test-project/node_modules/npm-test-package-a
 ```

-It didn't warn us, and it did install Package A, but it didn't install it's dependencies
+It didn't warn us, and it did install Package A, but it didn't install its dependencies
 and therefore Package B is not available.

 ## Time for an experiment